aosabook/500lines/data-store/chapter.md

 Intro to the toolchain
 ----------------------

-The code is written in polyglot Python 2/3
-(tested via [``tox``](https://testrun.org/tox/latest/)).
+The code is written in the common subset of Python 2.7 and 3.4 (tested via [``tox``](https://testrun.org/tox/latest/)).

 I recommend using [``virtualenv``](https://virtualenv.pypa.io/en/latest/)